-Wine of Cardni is superior to anything I have ever tried for irregularities.
-Three years ago I noticed that I became irregular bet I paid little attention to it.
-Gradually the trouble became scriptions and affected my general health.
+CHICAGO, H.L., 5902 Indiana Avenue, Sept.
+25, 1902.
+Wine of Cardui is superior to anything I have ever tried for irregularities.
+Three years ago I noticed that I became irregular but I paid little attention to it.
+Gradually the trouble became serious and affected my general health.
 The flow became scanty and very painful and I sought the doctor's aid.
-I scon found, however, that his prescriptions did not have the desired effect and when a friend recommended Wine of Cardui I decided to try it and procured a bottle.
-It belped me at once and I felt greatly emouraged when I noticed the character for the better.
+I soon feund, however, that his prescriptions did not have the desired effect and when a friend recommended Wine of Cardui decided to try it and presured a bottle.
+It helped me at once and I felt greatly encouraged when I noticed the change for the better.

-the change for the better.
 At my next menstrual period the pain was less and the flow better and within four months I was perfectly well, regular and without pain.

-process-Nature's own way.
+This is over a year ago and I have not suffered any Jus adelaide adams pains or trouble since.
+Accept my sincere thanks for your efficient remody.
+Because Wine of Cardni cures women so simply, so quickly and so effectively it is the favorite medi-cine of women today.
+This medicine brings women health and freedom from sickness by the most simple process-Nature's own way.
 While physicians examine and operate, Wine of Cardui works a cure without the humiliating pub-licity of an operation or the danger of the use of a knife.

 Wine of Cardui strikes at the root of female trouble.
 It regulates the menstrual flow, making the Wine of Cardin strikes at the root of female trouble.
-It regulates the menstrual flow, making the function regular and healthy, an aid to health instead of a memore.
+It regulates the menstrual flow, making the function regular and healthy, an aid to health instead of a menace.
 A profuse flow weakens the blood and suppression poisons it.
-Wine of Cardin, by regulating the flow, gives life and strength to all the generative organs.
+Wine of Cardui, by regulating the flow, gives life and strength to all the generative organs.
 Bearing down pains disappear and ovarian pains and weakness give way to health.
-If you are suffering female weakness you should look after your case at once.
-All the organs are in sympathy and you cannot tell what a simple case of irregularity will run into if you let it alone.
+If you are suffering female weakness you should look after year case at once.
+All the organs are in sympathy and you cannot tell what a simple case of irregularity will run into if yon let it alone.
 Go to your druggist today and secure a \$1.00 bottle of Wine of Cardui.
 Take it in your home, in private, and you will thank Miss Adams for her advice.

-For advice in The visory Department, The Chattanooga Medicine Co.
-Chattanooga, Tennessee.
-For advice in cases requiring special directions, address, giving symptoms, The Ladies' Adyour efficient remedy.
+For advice in cases requiring special directions, address, giving symptoms, The Ladies' Advisory Department, The Chattanooga Medicine Co.
+Chattanooga, Tennessee,